 A Kanban Board has three basic elements:

-- Kanban Board – The Kanban Board is essentially your workspace or project space.
+- Board – The Kanban Board is essentially your workspace or project space.
 This houses your workflow, divided into columns which represent the different stages of your project.

-- Kanban List or Lane – This contains the cards that are in the same stage of the production process.
+- List or Lane – This contains the cards that are in the same stage of the production process.

 The process is pretty straightforward.
 A simple Kanban board, for example, could be divided into three columns – “To Do,” “In Progress,” and “Done”.
 A task is added on the card and placed in the “To Do” list.
 Once a task is ready to be worked on, the card is moved to the “In Progress.”
 As the task gets completed, its related card is moved from the “In Progress” to the ”Done” column.

 Having a visual workflow encourages collaboration, reduces waste, and most of all, improves efficiency.
 The Kanban Board is a simple and flexible approach to managing projects, which explains why it is now widely adopted by businesses, IT managers, and software development teams.

 Popular Kanban Boards to Try

 There are a number of Kanban Boards available for you to test.
 Our preferred Kanban Board is Trello which provides free use but still has a number of features available on the free option.
 It also has a reminder function and the flexibility to expand a card into checklists, comments and reminders.
 We suggest you start with Trello and test the product to see how a Kanban Board could work for you.

 See below some articles on popular Kanban Boards, their usage and pricing:

 Zapier – 11 best Kanban Apps to build your productivity

 Timecamp – Which software with Kanban Board is worth using?